-The following table summarizes the annual expenses borne by Institutional Class or Class M shareholders of the Underlying PIMCO Funds.
-Because the PIMCO Inflation Response Multi-Asset Fund invests in Institutional Class or Class M shares of the Underlying PIMCO Funds, shareholders of the PIMCO Inflation Response Multi-Asset Fund indirectly bear a proportionate share of these expenses, depending upon how the Fund's assets are allocated from time to time among the Underlying PIMCO Funds.
+The following table summarizes the annual expenses borne by Institutional Class or Class M shareholders of the Underlying PIMCO Funds (or, in the case of the PAPS All Asset Funds and those operating as exchange-traded funds, the Underlying PIMCO Fund shareholders).
+Because the PIMCO All Asset and PIMCO All Asset All Authority Funds invest in the least expensive class of shares of the Underlying PIMCO Funds, and the PIMCO Global Core Asset Allocation Fund, to the extent it invest in Underlying PIMCO Funds, invest in Institutional Class or Class M shares of the Underlying PIMCO Funds (or, in the case of those operating as exchange-traded funds, the Underlying PIMCO Fund shares), shareholders of the PIMCO All Asset, PIMCO All Asset All Authority and PIMCO Global Core Asset Allocation Funds would indirectly bear a proportionate share of these expenses, depending upon how the Funds' assets are allocated from time to time among the Underlying PIMCO Funds.

-For a complete description of an Underlying PIMCO Fund, please see the Underlying PIMCO Fund's Institutional Class or Class M prospectus.
+For a complete description of an Underlying PIMCO Fund, please see the Underlying PIMCO Fund's prospectus or offering memorandum, as applicable.
 For a summary description of the Underlying PIMCO Funds, please see the "Description of the Underlying PIMCO Funds" section in this prospectus.